iAbhishek91/aws-as-code/docs/03-NETWORKING/04-Route-53.md

 # Route-53

-- Its a AWS managed DNS service.
+- Its a global(not specific to Route 53) AWS managed DNS service.
 Highly scalable.
 - Route 53 is not specific to any region.
 - Route 53 act as a DNS routing(configure rules and records), a domain registration and health checking.
 - Commpon records are: